DamiaV/Jenealogio2/README.md

        not the only one in that situation.

    There are several builtin gender identities (agender, female, gender fluid, male, non-binary) and users can define the ones they want if these are not sufficient.
-More builtin genders may be added in the future.
+More builtin genders may be added in the future if needs be.
 7. I’m trying to add the ability to import/export GEDCOM 5.5.5 files but I cannot guarantee that it will be supported one day.
-The specification is quite long (166 pages) and complex, and the format may not support every information type that Jenealogio 2 handles.
+The specification is quite long (166 pages) and complex, and the format may not support every type of information that this app handles.

 # Privacy